ethereum/solidity-examples/README.md

 ### math

-The `math` package is used for doing exact math with signed and unsigned numbers.
+The `math` package is used to do math with signed and unsigned integers.

 #### contracts